Baltimore Bike Crash + Bicycle Accident Lawyer

 - Bicyclists must obey all traffic signals

-- Bicyclists can move to the left when making an attempt to turn left, passing a stopped or slower moving vehicle, or to avoid road hazards.
+- Bicyclists can move to the left when making an attempt to turn left, pass a stopped or slower-moving vehicle, or avoid road hazards.

 - When there is not a bike lane, a bicyclist may use the shoulder of the roadway.